This article was updated on June 8 with additional reporting.

 But what if businesses ultimately respond to this moment by creating more supportive office cultures?

-“If we take what we’ve learned and not view it as just a response to a crisis but what good management and good organizations look like, we have a chance of leaving the pandemic stronger and more inclusive than we entered it,” said Lori Nishiura Mackenzie, co-founder of the Stanford VMware Women’s Leadership Innovation Lab and lead strategist for diversity, equity, and inclusion at Stanford Graduate School of Business.
+“If we take what we’ve learned and not view it as just a response to a crisis but what good management and good organizations look like, we have a chance of leaving the pandemic stronger and more inclusive than we entered it,” said Lori Nishiura Mackenzie, co-founder of the Stanford VMware Women’s Leadership Innovation Lab and lead strategist for diversity, equity and inclusion at Stanford Graduate School of Business.

 In “making the personal professional,” as Mackenzie put it, we can build empathy and breed communication about what’s most helpful for each individual person on a team.
-And Dowling said managers can respectfully learn those insights by asking open-ended questions, such as, “Are there any ways in which I’d be helpful to you as you think about staying at this organization for the long-term?”
+And Dowling said managers can respectfully learn those insights by asking open-ended questions, such as, “Are there any ways in which I’d be helpful to you as you think about staying at this organization for the long term?”

-Vanessa Quigley co-founded photo book company Chatbooks back in 2014 with a mission “to strengthen families” through its products as well as its culture, she said.
-Before covid-19 hit, if a staffer needed to head out for a doctor’s appointment or school function, that was totally fine, and employees had unlimited paid time off.
+Vanessa Quigley co-founded the photo book company Chatbooks back in 2014 with a mission “to strengthen families” through its products as well as its culture, she said.
+Before covid-19 hit, if a staffer needed to head out for a doctor’s appointment or school function, that was totally fine, Quigley said, and employees had unlimited paid time off.
 The company generally asked employees to work from its Provo, Utah, headquarters two days a week, with the option to work from two Utah satellite offices the other three days to cut down on commute times.